 Individuals are permitted to park in campus parking locations, except those with designated restrictions.
 Certain SWOSU and service vehicles are exempt from some parking regulations.

-Sayre Campus: Parking decals are not required for employees or students parking on the Sayre campus.
-Individuals with questions concerning the Sayre campus parking procedures should contact the Dean of the Sayre Campus.
+Sayre Remote Location: Parking decals are not required for employees or students parking on the Sayre remote location.
+Individuals with questions concerning the Sayre remote location parking procedures should contact the Dean of the Sayre Remote Location.

-Speed Limits: The speed limit for the Weatherford and Sayre campus is 15 miles per hour.
+Speed Limits: The speed limit for the Weatherford and Sayre remote locationes is 15 miles per hour.

-Accidents: Individuals who are involved in traffic accidents, while in the scope of their employment, should take appropriate emergency steps then notify the Campus Police Department (or if on the Sayre campus the Dean's Office).
+Accidents: Individuals who are involved in traffic accidents, while in the scope of their employment, should take appropriate emergency steps then notify the Campus Police Department or, if on the Sayre remote location, the Dean's Office.
 Additionally, individuals involved in an at-fault traffic accident, while on SWOSU business, are required to take a defensive driving training course within six months of the event.
 SWOSU will pay for the first training; thereafter, training courses will be at the expense of the employee.

-SWOSU strives to maintain a work environment that is free of illegal drugs, alcohol, firearms, explosives, harassing material and other improper materials.
-SWOSU prohibits the control, possession, transfer, sale and/or use of such materials on university property, including, but not limited to, work areas, lockers, toolboxes assigned to an employee or items brought onto the premises by an employee.
+SWOSU strives to maintain a work environment that is free of illegal drugs, alcohol, firearms, explosives, harassing material, and other improper materials.
+SWOSU prohibits the control, possession, transfer, sale, and/or use of such materials on university property, including, but not limited to, work areas, vehicles, lockers, toolboxes assigned to an employee, or items brought onto the premises by an employee.